stanislavStroianetkiRoadSurfer/car-rental-api/docs/availabilkity-task-considerations.md

 ## Aimed approach

-The existing PR is implying a few details on the availability API endpoint structure (uri, using query parameters over route parameters, ...) which I will not touch but rather lean towards (while one could e.g. argue that /station/:station_id/availabilities might be a better API uri choice).
+The existing PR is implying a few details on the availability API endpoint structure (uri, using query parameters over route parameters, ...) which I will not touch but rather lean towards (while one could e.g. argue that /station/:station_id/availabilities might be a better API uri choice, etc.).

 The "availability calculation" is the core aspect of the solution and therefore should be implemented robust and well tested.

 As mentioned above I will stick to most concepts established in the main branch, but might make slight adjustments.
-I will keep the adjustments to the task at hand, not aiming for consistency and apply those changes to the existing endpoints but would suggest and discuss doing so in a real life scenario before.
+I will keep the adjustments focused on the task at hand, not aiming for full consistency accross the existing codebase, but would suggest and discuss doing so in a real life scenario before starting or when identifying a change need that feels sensible to apply.

-Depending on aaaaall the business domain considerations, due to time constraints I will *not* implement them all.
+Depending on aaaaall the business domain considerations, due to time constraints I will *not* implement them all but sketch the "entry point" to expand it later on.